Zhuge Dan: Downfall and death

 Earlier on, Wen Qin wanted Zhuge Dan to reduce food rations and send all his men to break the siege, while he and the troops from Eastern Wu would remain behind to guard Shouchun.
 Zhuge Dan strongly disapproved and quarrelled with Wen Qin over this.
 Although they initially cooperated, they became more suspicious and distrustful of each other as the situation in Shouchun became more desperate.
 Zhuge Dan eventually had Wen Qin executed.

 Upon learning of their father's death at Zhuge Dan's hands, Wen Qin's sons Wen Yang and Wen Hu (文虎) attempted to flee from Shouchun.
 After failing to persuade their men to join them, they escaped on their own and surrendered to Sima Zhao.
 When an officer advised Sima Zhao to execute them, Sima Zhao said, "Wen Qin's crimes don't warrant death.
 Although his sons should be executed, they have surrendered to us.
 Besides, as the city has yet to be recaptured, executing them will only harden the rebels' resolve."
 He pardoned Wen Yang and Wen Hu, and ordered a few hundred riders to escort them on a tour around Shouchun and announce to the rebels in the city: "See?
 Wen Qin's sons have been spared.
 What's there to be afraid of?"
 Sima Zhao later appointed Wen Yang and Wen Hu as military officers and enfeoffed them as secondary marquises.

 By then, most of Zhuge Dan's men had lost their will to fight after being trapped in the city for months without food.
 Zhuge Dan, Tang Zi and the remaining officers in Shouchun were also at their wits' end.
 Sima Zhao came to Shouchun and personally directed his forces to press on the siege and call for battle.
 The defenders did not respond.
 Zhuge Dan then attempted to break out of the siege with a few of his subordinates.
 Hu Fen (胡奮), a military officer under Sima Zhao, led his men to attack Zhuge Dan and killed him.
-Zhuge Dan's decapitated head was put on display and his family members were executed.
+Zhuge Dan's severed head was put on display and his family members were executed.
 Zhuge Dan had recruited a few hundred mercenaries as bodyguards.
 After his death, they were rounded up and each was offered the chance to surrender and be spared, but none accepted and all were executed.
 The loyalty of these bodyguards towards Zhuge Dan was comparable to the loyalty of the 500 retainers towards Tian Heng (田橫).
 Yu Quan (于詮), a Wu officer, said, "I have received orders from my lord to lead troops to help others.
 I failed in my mission and can't do anything to defeat the enemy.
 I won't stand for this."
 He then removed his body armour and charged towards the enemy and was killed.
 Tang Zi, Wang Zuo (王祚) and the other Wu officers surrendered to Sima Zhao.
 The weapons and equipment captured from the Wu forces formed huge piles like hills.